bulla/elm-select-ring/README.md

 Several modules are available.

+## Focus ring

+This module provides a form of array that allows navigating through its elements as if it was a ring and focusing on a single element.

+Moving the cursor around allows to focus on a single element.
+When the cursor is at the end of the array, focusing on the next element will return focus to the first element of the array.
+When the cursor is at the beginning of the array, focusing on the previous element will return focus to the end of the array.

 ## Select ring

 This module provides a form of array that allows navigating through its elements (or focusing)